infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/testing/async-data/README.md

 ```

 Above example creates observable from the data but it returns it synchronously which isn't how the services that make API calls behave in real world applications.
-The purpose of creating test doubles for services is to mock real world services behavior as much as possible, so with that in mind it is good idea to fake the async behavior of such services, which can be achieved in multiple ways.
+The purpose of creating test doubles for services is to mock the behavior of real world services as closely as possible.
+With that in mind, it is a good idea to fake the async behavior of such services.
+This can can be achieved in multiple ways.
 This specific implementation of helper uses `observeOn` operator which applies `asyncScheduler` which creates new macrotask and puts it next in event loop queue.

 ## 1. Usage